-The Athletic Department offers a student spouse activity card which is good for all regularly scheduled athletic events during the fall semester.
-The card will be available following registration.
-An admission ticket must be picked up for each student spouse card for each football and basketball game.
+The Athletic Department offers a student spouse activity card each semester following registration which is good for all regularly scheduled athletic events held during the semester.
+The student spouse card is then used to pick up an admission ticket for each home football and basketball game.